Emory Johnson: Essanay years

-His last film made for Essanay was a Broncho Billy short Western released in June 1914.
-Emory Johnson would act in 23 short films for Essanay, including nine Broncho Billy Westerns.
+Emory Johnson worked for Essanay for two years, from 1912 through 1914.
+Johnson's rapid ascent at Essanay was achieved in ten months, from September 1913 until June 1914.
+Johnson acted in 23 short films for Essanay, including nine Broncho Billy Westerns.

+However, Essanay relied on producing short films, but this dependence had consequences.
+Moviegoers requested feature-length movies, and Essanay lacked the resources to produce these types of films.
+The bottom line is that Essanay was losing money.
+In late 1914 and early 1915, Essanay hemorrhaged talent, including Marguerite Clayton, Carl Stockdale, Emory Johnson, Vera Hewitt, True Boardman, and Virginia True Boardman.
+The Liberty Film Company in San Mateo hired many actors and actresses who quit Essanay.

+The main factors fueling the talent exit were Essanay's inability to produce feature-length movies and the company's decline in revenue.

-Essanay's embrace of short films would take its toll.
-Moviegoers were beginning to request more feature-length films.
-Essanay claimed they were not equipped to handle that type of change.
-Emory Johnson's last film for Essanay was released in June 1914.
-After a brief respite in 1915, the Niles Essanay studio closed and locked its doors On February 16, 1916.
+Following a short pause in 1915, the Niles Essanay studio closed its doors on February 16, 1916.

-Transition year: 1915
+The Liberty Film Company

 Emory's last film for Essanay was released in June 1914.
 There would be a year's lapse before releasing his next movie.
 In 1915, Emory turned 21 and invested in his own motion picture company – Liberty Motion Picture Company.

 Liberty Film Company was formed in June 1914 and is based in Germantown, Pennsylvania.
 The company was reorganized in November 1914.
 The new owners relocated the offices and lots to San Mateo and Glendale, California.
 The Alaskan Millionaires that purchased the company had plenty of cash and state-of-the-art facilities.
 Emory jumped from Essanay to Liberty films.

 Because of his late start, Emory's film output dropped substantially.
 Emory made only four motion pictures in 1915.
 His first was His Masterpiece, a two-reeler released in September 1915, and another two-reeler would follow – Her Devoted Son (Several alternative listings show Devoted Son).
 In the waning months of 1915, he acted in his last two films for Liberty.
 He would share top billing with Marguerite Clayton for making the feature films – The Birthmark and The Black Heart.
 Both films were Dramas.
 By December 1915, Emory had left Liberty.

 In December 1915, a receiver was appointed.
 Liberty burned to the ground in 1916.

-Universal years 1916–1918
+Universal years

 In January 1916, Emory signed a contract with Universal Film Manufacturing Company.
 He would make 17 movies that year, including six shorts and 11 feature-length Dramas.
 This year would become the second-highest movie output of his entire acting career.

 At Universal, Emory met Hobart Bosworth.
 Hobart Bosworth was a well-known actor and director.
 He took young Emory under his wing.
 Emory's first two movies for Universal were the Westerns – The Yaqui and Two Men of Sandy Bar.
 Both films were feature-length and starred Hobart Bosworth.
 Later in the year, Emory would make two more films with Hobart.
 They would continue collaborating in other films in the coming years, including the last film Emory would direct.
 The film was the 1932 talkie The Phantom Express.